RanggaBS/Auto-Input-Switch/API.md

 ### `RemoveEventListener(eventName, callback)`

 Removes a listener (callback function) from a specific event.
-The provided callback must be the exact same function used during AddEventListener.
+The provided callback must be the exact same function used during `AddEventListener`.

 ```lua
 -- To remove the previously added listener: